-- Students who collect 4 behaviour points, will serve an after-school detention.
-These detentions will be supervised by HOY and/or SLT. - Although parental consent is not required for detentions outside of school hours, staff should always contact parents to give notice that the child is in detention out of hours.
-The times outside normal school hours when detention can be given (the 'permitted day of detention') include: - $\circ$ any school day where the student does not have permission to be absent; - o weekends except the weekend preceding or following the half term break; - non-teaching days usually referred to as 'training days', 'INSED days' or 'noncontact days'. - School staff should not issue a detention where they know that doing so would compromise a child's safety.
-When ensuring that a detention outside school hours is reasonable, staff issuing the detention should consider the following points: - Whether the detention is likely to put the student at risk. - Whether the student has known caring responsibilities which mean that the detention is unreasonable. - Whether the parents ought to be informed of the detention.
+Although parental consent is not required for detentions outside of school hours, staff will always contact parents to give notice that the child is in detention out of hours.
+The times outside normal school hours when detention can be given (the 'permitted day of detention') include:

+- o any school day where the student does not have permission to be absent; - o weekends except the weekend preceding or following the half term break; - o non-teaching days usually referred to as 'training days', 'INSED days' or 'non-contact days'.

+School staff will not issue a detention where they know that doing so would compromise a child's safety.
+When ensuring that a detention outside school hours is reasonable, staff issuing the detention will consider the following points:

+- o Whether the detention is likely to put the student at risk. - Whether the student has known caring responsibilities which mean that the detention is unreasonable. - Whether the parents ought to be informed of the detention.
 In many cases it will be necessary to do so, but this will depend on the circumstances.
-For instance, notice may not be necessary for a short after school detention where the student can get home safely; and - Whether suitable travel arrangements can be made by the parent for the student.
+For instance, notice may not be necessary for a short after school detention where the student can get home safely; and - o Whether suitable travel arrangements can be made by the parent for the student.